-The Fund does not use derivatives to attain its sustainable investment objective and is unlikely to invest in collective investment schemes to achieve its sustainable investment objective.
-Therefore typically all of the sustainable investments are expected to be held directly.
+The Fund is permitted to use derivatives and collective investment schemes to attain its sustainable investment objective.
+However, typically most of the sustainable investments are expected to be held directly.

 Monitoring of sustainable investment objective

 The Fund's exclusions are coded and monitored on a pre and post trade basis as investment restrictions to prevent and detect investments that would not be compliant with the stated exclusions.
 Incidents are recorded, and resolved through an incident investigation process, and are reported as part of the SFDR periodic reporting.